kailash-manasarovar/statement/docs/timeline/2024/april.md

 - The mention of the police, together with the [suggestion from the Generalitat's inspector that she was going to report *me* to the police](march/1-12.md#an-inspector-calls), and my friend in Madrid's suggestion I could be arrested for defamation, triggers another strong PTSD reaction.
 - I become convinced, yet again, I'm going to be arrested for some undisclosed matter.
 - I believe this belief was being heavily reinforced by online manipulation during this period.
-- I believe this is something that was triggered first in my mind in 1989 by the Tottenham rape gangs and how they very effectively silence children who have some respect for law enforcement.
+- I believe this is an irrational terror that was first triggered in my mind in 1989 by the Tottenham rape gangs, and how they very effectively silence children who have some respect for law enforcement.
 - You could ask Winston May or Colin Dale about that, I guess.
 - Certainly, the Generalitat and Paqui Fornet also, somehow, seemed to be aware that this was an effective manner of frightening and silencing me.

 ### Paqui account

-- The fake account with a (what I find now to be even more) threatening picture of Paqui (as a younger person) appears again on my X account notifications.
+- The fake account with a (what I find at this moment to be an even more) threatening picture of Paqui appears again on my X account notifications.

 ![Paqui](../../content/images/fake-accounts/paqui1.png)

-- I believe this, and whatever caused the trigger in the next section, happened to *ensure* I didn't think about returning to the conservatory.
+- I believe they posted these pics of Paqui to *ensure* I didn't think about returning to the conservatory.
 - This is a screenshot from the end of March of one of the other accounts that had her picture: https://x.com/Zingley2.

 ![Paqui on 28th March](../../content/images/threats/paqui2-zingley.png)